-Business Aviation’s Biggest Safety Risks – and How to Avoid Them
+Safety Risks in Private Aviation: What They Are and How To Avoid Them

 Loss of control

-Also referred to as LOC-I, loss of control inflight may not be the most common issue in aviation but it is, unfortunately, the most fatal.
-Losing control of the aircraft mid-flight results in more business aviation fatalities than any other type of accident, making it one of the most important topics to address.
+Also referred to as LOC-I, loss of control in-flight may not be the most common issue in aviation but it is, unfortunately, the most fatal.
+Losing control of the aircraft mid-flight results in more business aviation fatalities than any other type of accident, making it one of the most important issues to address.
 Whilst some incidents are unavoidable, the NBAA’s understanding is that the number of LOC-I accidents “can be reduced through improved prevention, recognition and recovery skills”.
-This opens the door to reducing the number of incidents via top-level training and the hiring of the best pilots in the business.
+This opens the door to reducing the number of aviation accidents via top-level training and the hiring of the best pilots in the business.

 By far the most common cause of accidents in business aviation is the runway excursion, which comprises of any number of incidents occurring before take-off.
 Many of these are not significant in terms of harm to passengers, but the knock-on effect that this can have on schedules, businesses and other flights can be terribly costly and unnecessary.
-Knowing how to use runway condition data to optimum effect, coupled with the ability to identify risk factors and following the standard approach to landing criteria can help avoid this issue entirely.
+What can help avoid this issue entirely is knowing how to use runway condition data to optimum effect, coupled with the ability to identify risk factors and act accordingly.

 Again, ground handling incidents do not make headlines and rarely cause serious injuries, but the knock-on and financial effect they can have on the running of an aviation business are huge.
 Aircraft can be taken out of service after acquiring damage following the landing stretch of the journey, and the overall valuation of an asset can be significantly reduced if not handled properly.